jumpyjacko/manga-cli/README.md

 # manga-cli

-A very simple MangaDex fetcher (soon to be full client) which can read manga with the help of [feh](https://wiki.archlinux.org/title/feh).
+A very simple MangaDex fetcher (soon to be full client(if i finish it)) which can read manga with the help of [feh](https://wiki.archlinux.org/title/feh).

+Kind of a lot of this is built off example code from [the mangadex-full-api](https://github.com/md-y/mangadex-full-api) node package because I have no idea what I'm doing.

 ### Requirements
 - feh